A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI

-The relation between the PAH fraction and metallicity has been extensively studied in the local universe \citep{marble10,engelbracht05,madden06,smith07,galliano08,draine07b,remyruyer15,aniano20,li20,chastenet23} and also at cosmic noon \citep[][using Spitzer data]{shivaei17}.
+The relation between the PAH fraction and metallicity has been extensively studied in the local Universe \citep{marble10,engelbracht05,madden06,smith07,galliano08,draine07b,remyruyer15,aniano20,li20,chastenet23} and also at cosmic noon \citep[][using \textit{Spitzer} data]{shivaei17}.
 To investigate this relation with the deeper MIRI data at $z>0$, we estimate metallicities from the fundamental metallicity relation (FMR) between stellar mass, SFR, and metallicity.
 The FMR is shown to be established and invariant up to $z\sim 3$ \citep{cresci19, sanders21}. \cite{sanders21} estimated the scatter in {\logoh} from FMR to be 0.06\,dex at $z\sim 2.3$, and 0.04\,dex at $z\sim 0$.
-This is typically smaller (or at most comparable) to the systematic uncertainty in strong-line metallicity calibrations (e.g., $\sim 0.2$\,dex average systematic uncertainty between the \citet{pp04} and the \citet{pt05} calibrations in \cite{aniano20}, see their Figure 1).
+This is typically smaller (or at most comparable) to the systematic uncertainty in strong-line metallicity calibrations (e.g. $\sim 0.2$\,dex average systematic uncertainty between the \citet{pp04} and the \citet{pt05} calibrations in \cite{aniano20}, see their Figure 1).
 We adopt the FMR presented in \cite{sanders21} to estimate metallicities from our mass and SFR values.
 The adopted FMR is in agreement with those derived from direct-method metallicities \citep{andrews13} and also with the best-fit for local galaxies in \cite{curti20a}.
-The average measurement uncertainty of the inferred {\logoh}, propagated from the SFR and mass uncertainties, is 0.03\,dex, comparable to the FMR scatter in {\logoh}.
+We adopt a Monte Carlo simulation by randomly perturbing stellar mass and SFR within their uncertainties for 500 times, and derive the metallicities according to the FMR relation.
+The final metallicity and uncertainty of each object is the median and standard deviation of the 500 realisations.
+The average measurement uncertainty of the inferred {\logoh} is 0.04\,dex, comparable to the FMR scatter in {\logoh}.